 That's how she got away with it.

-She got away with it because she was in basically if you look at the facts, the collusion was between Hillary Clinton and senior level Obama officials.
+She got away with it because she was in, basically, if you look at the facts, the collusion was between Hillary Clinton and senior-level Obama officials.

 And they were in collusion together.

-And then you look at the facts, and you see that the real collusion was the Russia collusion with this dossier and fusion GPS and Hillary Clinton and spreading disinformation.
+And then you look at the facts and you see that the real collusion was the Russia collusion with this dossier and Fusion GPS and Hillary Clinton and spreading disinformation.

-And then you go one step further, and you say, Well, the media fed into that.
+And then you go one step further and you say, well, the media fed into that.

-Okay, then why are we where we are today, where Robert Mueller now gets to appoint a team of only Democratic donors to Obama Clinton and others?
+Okay, then why are we where we are today where Robert Mueller now gets to appoint a team of only Democratic donors to Obama Clinton and others?

-We have all of this evidence you never hear about anything happening with Hillary except but through your investigation and analysis and my investigations and analysis.
+You never hear about anything happening with Hillary except through your investigation and analysis and my investigations and analysis.

 Nobody else in the media is touching it.

-And I just don't know, you know, country seems to be spinning out of control based on a lie, and uh and truth falls by the wayside as the casualty in all this, and meanwhile, Muller's mandate, you know, expands every single day.
+Country seems to be spinning out of control based on a lie and truth falls by the wayside as the casualty in all this.

-And you know, he's expanding out as far as he possibly can go, considering there's no collusion he can prove.
+And, you know, he's expanding out as far as he possibly can go, considering there's no collusion he can prove.

-And you just look at his team of partisans and you know what's going on here and uh So we have now criminalized political differences where the guilty go free and the innocent, you know, get investigations that never end.
+So we have now criminalized political differences where the guilty go free and the innocent get investigations that never end.

-Well, it appears that way, and it appears if you want to go back to your original question, Sean.
+And it appears, if you want to go back to your original question, Sean, how did we get here?

-Well, look, it was former FBI director Comey who decided not to move forward with the Hillary Clinton investigation into her email server.
+Well, look, it was former FBI Director Comey who decided not to move forward with the Hillary Clinton investigation into her email server.

 He shut that down.

-And then it was FBI direct formerly.
+And then it was FBI Direct Former.

 Did he shut it down or did he rig it?